ash-project/ash/documentation/tutorials/get-started.md

 See {{link:ash_postgres:guide:Get Started With Postgres:AshPostgres}} to see how to back your resources with postgres.
 This is highly recommended, as the postgres data layer provides tons of advanced capabilities.

-See the {{link:ash:guide:Data Layers}} guide on how you might write your own data layer.

 #### Add an API

 Check out the AshJsonApi and AshGraphql extensions to effortlessly build APIs around your resources